 I would say the biggest one is self-motivated, eager to learn, being willing to be pushed outside their comfort zone.
 I would say that holds true about any residency program to be willing to put it all out there.
 Dive in and be willing to immerse yourself.
 Everything that you are going to encounter is a potential learning opportunity, so really just embrace it as that.
 Don’t take anything for granted because that year will be done before you realize it.

 There are clearly stressors in your work, how do you separate work and home life?

 My strategy that I try to apply and adhere to is to leave work at work.
 Even if that means to stay an extra half hour late to tie up some loose ends or wrap up a project.
 I feel that I am able to set it down then at the end of the day.

 What excites me about this area of pharmacy practice is that it is still new.
 Emergency Medicine pharmacy is still evolving and there is no one job description that fits everybody.
 Knowing that we can continue to advance practice and really set the stage for what the future Emergency Medicine Pharmacists will be doing is really exciting because there are really no two practices that are alike.

 Anything else you would like to share?

 I would like to put out there that it is a known fact that there are not enough programs to go around, which is unfortunate.
-The number of programs is increasing every year, but still the number of applicants that are highly qualify that don’t get residencies is kind of frightening I think for students that want to pursue this.
+The number of programs is increasing every year, but still, the number of applicants that are highly qualified that don’t get residencies is kind of frightening I think for students that want to pursue this.
 So I wanted to say even if you don’t get a residency, it is not the end of the road.
 Just don’t give up on your goals and it might take a different route to get there than you originally thought.
 Look for those mentors and reach out to people as resources.
 If you really want to pursue certain objectives or a career path, keep at it.
 I think it can happen.